 - 1. In wireframe editing, select the element. - 2.
 Select one of the end points of the splice line to be removed. - 3.
 Press the Delete key on the keyboard to delete the entire splice line. - 4.
-Stitch directions will need to be addressed after deleting a splice line.

-With the insert splice tool selected, right-clicking in the resize/edit box will bring up the option to clear all splice lines and all stitch direction lines.
+Stitch directions will need to be addressed after deleting a splice line. - (i) With the splice tool selecting, right-clicking in the resize/edit box will bring up the option to clear all splice lines.